Cog-Creators/Red-DiscordBot/docs/cog_guides/alias.rst

 messages and set the reason to "Spam bot.", that cannot be done with a classic alias since the required member argument is the first one.
-If you create the alias "spamban" using arguments like this ``ban {0} 7 Spam bot.``, ``{0}`` will be considered as the first argument of your alias:
+If you create the alias "spamban" using arguments like this ``ban {0} 7 Spam bot.``, ``{0}`` will be replaced by the first argument of your alias:

 .. code-block:: none